Prior-Informed Flow Matching for Graph Reconstruction: Experiments

 \paragraph{Evaluation metrics.} Performance is measured exclusively on masked edges.
 We report both threshold-dependent classification metrics (FPR, FNR) and threshold-independent metrics (ROC-AUC, AP).
 Threshold-dependent metrics are computed by binarizing predictions at a fixed cutoff of $0.5$, so entries with predicted probability $\geq 0.5$ are treated as edges and those $< 0.5$ as non-edges.
 In addition, we use maximum mean discrepancy (MMD)~\citep{o2021evaluation} to compute the distance between the generated graphs and the ground truth, serving as a proxy for computing the perception quality.
 More details on these metrics are deferred to Appendix~\ref{app:metrics_calc}. \paragraph{Baselines.} We compare PIFM against several baselines, including diffusion-based.
 Recall that PIFM is composed of a one-shot prediction used as prior followed by a flow model.
-Naturally, we compare PIFM to the accuracy of the one-shot prediction (without the flow) and with a flow with a random starting point: \begin{itemize}[leftmargin=*] \itemsep{-0.2em} \item \textbf{SIGL Prior~\citep{sigl}/Node2Vec Prior~\citep{node2vec}/GraphSAGE Prior~\citep{GraphSAGE10.5555/3294771.3294869}}: one-shot predictions using the structural prior directly. \item \textbf{Flow with Gaussian prior}: flow model initialized from uniform Gaussian $\ccalN(0.5, 1)$ noise on masked entries. \item \textbf{DiGress + RePaint~\citep{vignac2023digress}}: unconditional DiGress combined with RePaint-style resampling~\citep{lugmayr2022repaint}. \item \textbf{GDSS + RePaint~\citep{jo2022score}}: unconditional GDSS combined with RePaint-style resampling~\citep{lugmayr2022repaint}. \end{itemize} Algorithmic details of the baselines are provided in Appendix~\ref{app:alg}.
+We compare PIFM to the accuracy of the one-shot prediction (without the flow) and with a flow with a random starting point: \begin{itemize}[leftmargin=*] \itemsep{-0.2em} \item \textbf{Node2Vec Prior~\citep{node2vec}/GraphSAGE Prior~\citep{GraphSAGE10.5555/3294771.3294869}/NCNC Prior~\citep{wangneural}}: one-shot predictions using the structural prior directly. \item \textbf{Flow with Gaussian prior}: flow model initialized from Gaussian $\ccalN(0.5, 1)$ noise on masked entries. \item \textbf{DiGress + RePaint~\citep{vignac2023digress}}: unconditional DiGress combined with RePaint-style resampling~\citep{lugmayr2022repaint}. \item \textbf{GDSS + RePaint~\citep{jo2022score}}: unconditional GDSS combined with RePaint-style resampling~\citep{lugmayr2022repaint}. \item \textbf{VGAE}~\citep{kipf2016variational}: a graph autoencoder that learns latent node embeddings from the observed graph and reconstructs edges using a probabilistic decoder. \end{itemize} Algorithmic details of the baselines are provided in Appendix~\ref{app:alg}.